Question: What Is Intrinsic Motivation?

 Intrinsic Rewards and Motivation

-Researchers have discovered that offering external rewards for an already internally rewarding activity can actually make the activity less intrinsically rewarding.
+Researchers have discovered that offering external rewards for an already internally rewarding activity can actually make the activity less intrinsically rewarding, a phenomenon known as the overjustification effect.
 Why?
 "A person's intrinsic enjoyment of an activity provides sufficient justification for their behavior," explains author Richard A Griggs in his text Psychology: A Concise Introduction.
 "With the addition of extrinsic reinforcement, the person may perceive the task as overjustified and then attempt to understand their true motivation (extrinsic versus intrinsic) for engaging in the activity."

 Experts also suggest that people are more creative when they are intrinsically motivated.
 In work settings, productivity can be increased by using extrinsic rewards such as bonuses, but the actual quality of the work performed is influenced by intrinsic factors.
 If you are doing something that you find rewarding, interesting, and challenging, you are more likely to come up with novel ideas and creative solutions.